 Read the stories of the woman caught in adultery (John 8:1-11), the foreign woman with a demon-possessed daughter (Matthew 15:21-28), and the hated tax official (Luke 19:1-10)

-On hearing the religious leaders' accusations, Jesus said to them,
+When the religious leaders accused Jesus of befriending sinners, Jesus said to them,

 "It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners."
 (Mark 2:17)

 This is a shocking statement for religious people who think they are more 'righteous' and superior than others, and therefore, closer to God and deserve God's blessings more.
 At the time, Jesus' followers did not understand what he meant.

 Jesus' teachings and action throughout the Gospel (Injil) are constantly challenging this view.
 No one is righteous in God's eyes.
 God is near to those who see their own hopelessness; and God's mercy is for those who see their only hope is in His mercy.

 This is a new understanding of the Kingdom of God.

 1. Jesus and the Despised Woman who was caught in Adultery

 One day, the religious leaders brought an adulterous woman to Jesus.
 They planned to trap him to condemn her to death (John 8).

 In Moses' Law, the consequence for her sin was death by stoning.
 The religious leaders demanded an answer from Jesus.